JACK-COM/adi-cacheducks/README.md

   }
 }

-// Instantiate your cache interface const ADI = createDataCacheAPI( cacheMap ) ADI.onApplicationStart()
+// The fun part: create your ADI instance const ADI = createDataCacheAPI( cacheMap ) ADI.onApplicationStart()

-// Asynchronously fetch or list items from the db ADI.publishItem(someId, "users").then( ... )
+// Now you can asynchronously fetch or list items from the db ADI.publishItem(someId, "users").then( ... )
 ADI.listItems({ cacheKey: "users" }).then( ... )